gitmikex/Agility/f5-agility-lab-master/docs/class1/module1/lab1.rst

 make the configurations editable in BIG-IQ, we need to complete the import tasks.

+Step 2.
+Import Services on the new device

-1. On the Device Inventory screen, click the |image3|\ link in the Services column for BOS-vBIGIP01. (you may need to scroll right to see the services column)
+   On the Device Inventory screen, click the link in the Services column for BOS-vBIGIP01. (you may need to scroll right to see the services column)

-2. In the Local Traffic (LTM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.
+   In the Local Traffic (LTM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.

 .. image:: image/image4.png

-1. In the Application Security (ASM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.
+   In the Application Security (ASM) Section, select the check box for “Create a snapshot of the current configuration before importing” and click the Import button.